Supplements That May Help With Menopause Weight Gain

 Why it may help:

-Ashwagandha is an adaptogenic herb known for promoting stress resilience.
+Ashwagandha is an adaptogenic herb (it helps the body resist and adapt to physical, chemical, or emotional stress while restoring balance) known for promoting stress resilience.

 Benefits may include: